Internet Censorship and Surfing Anonymously

 Search engines such as Google make their money by selling targeted adverts to their users.
 To target their advertising more accurately they scan your search terms and emails (gmail) for words and then pass them along as you go to provide adverts that match your “needs”.

 Even though Google themselves are passing the data through a secure HTTPS port they still have control and full knowledge over your searching habits.
-Also as the request is a GET request (the details are passed in the URL address) then any company server or gateway will be able to log your searching habits in log files.
+Also as the request is a GET request (the details are passed in the URL address) which means any company server or gateway along with the way will be able to log your searching habits in log files.

 How to bypass